apparebit/shantay/README.md

 ### 4.1 Generic vs Bespoke Analysis and Visualization

-In the current implementation, `analyze` and `visualize` process data that is specific to the protection of minors, the focus of my own research.
+In the current implementation, `analyze-working` and `visualize-working` process data that is specific to the protection of minors, the focus of my own research.
 However, in implementing the two tasks, I made sure that most of the code is entirely generic and not tied to a specific category of statements of reasons.
 In fact, much of the analysis and visualization code is driven by declarative schemas defined in the [`shantay.schema`](https://github.com/apparebit/shantay/blob/boss/shantay/schema.py) module and thus by definition resusable and configurable.
 Alas, I have still to expose that configurability through the command line interface for *shantay*.